transloadit/ts-fly/README.md

 - By default, we only support `.js` and `.ts` file extensions.
 - Windows would only support the `node -r @transloadit/ts-fly …` form, as the executable is a POSIX shell script.
+- Only literal specifiers which start with `./` and do not contain any `'` or `"` char are fully supported.
+Support for dynamic imports with dynamic specifiers is limited.

 ## Contributing